 Apple expands iOS 18.7.7 update to block sophisticated DarkSword exploit

-Apple on Wednesday expanded the availability of its iOS 18.7.7 and iPadOS 18.7.7 security updates to a wider range of devices, moving to patch critical vulnerabilities actively exploited by a surveillance tool known as DarkSword.
+Apple on Wednesday expanded the availability of its iOS 18.7.7 and iPadOS 18.7.7 security updates to a wider range of devices, to protect users from a recently disclosed exploit kit known as DarkSword.

 All users are strongly advised to install the update immediately by navigating to Settings > General > Software Update.
 Enabling Automatic Updates will ensure devices receive future critical patches as soon as they become available.